When adopting a new pet, one of the first things you’ll need to know about them is what to expect as far as their lifespan.

 But yearly checkups are ideal because it gives the vet a baseline for your pet.

 Plus, the vet may notice things wrong with the animal you wouldn’t ordinarily see.

-Building a relationship with your vet will make you more likely to call when something as well.
+Building a relationship with your vet will make you more likely to call when something goes wrong as well.